U.S. citizens and more generally U.S. persons living in France are required to file income tax returns both in the United States and in France.

 U.S. citizens and U.S. persons are required to disclose every year their foreign bank accounts (FBAR) to the Department of Treasury if the aggregate amount on these accounts exceeds $10,000.

-Since 2010, FATCA has added an extra burden since foreign bank accounts and financial assets must now be also reported to the IRS on form 8938 filed along with the income return.
+Since 2010, FATCA has added an extra burden since foreign bank accounts and financial assets must also be reported to the IRS on form 8938 filed along with the income return.

 Furthermore, tax residents of France must report their non-French bank accounts to the French tax authorities.
-Specific reporting is also required for U.S. trusts if certain conditions are met.
+Under certain conditions, specific reporting is also required for U.S. trusts.

-Our firm handles your foreign bank accounts and trusts reporting, including as part of compliance procedures if necessary.
+Our firm handles your foreign bank account and trust reporting, including as part of compliance procedures if necessary.

 Estate planning and administration